-An LD{50} of 1.576 g/kg was reported for rats (number and strain not stated) in an acute oral toxicity study on Ammonium Bicarbonate.
-19 Additional study details were not included.
+An $LD{50}$ of 1.576 g/kg was reported for rats (number and strain not stated) in an acute oral toxicity study on Ammonium Bicarbonate.
+Additional study details were not reported.

-In an acute oral toxicity study using rats (number and strain not stated), a mean LD{50} of 1.87 (1.34 - 2.60) g/kg was reported after intubation with Potassium Carbonate (0.20 g/ml).20 Additional study details were not included.
+In an acute oral toxicity study using rats (number and strain not stated), a mean LD50 of 1.87 (range: 1.34 to 2.60) g/kg was reported after intubation with Potassium Carbonate (0.20 g/ml).
+Additional study details were not presented.

-In a REACH dossier on Potassium Carbonate, data on "potash calc." (composition not stated) were used in an acute oral toxicity evaluation of this chemical using a procedure that was equivalent to the now discontinued OECD Guideline $401.^{18}$ Fasted Sprague-Dawley rats (5 males, 5 females) were dosed with the test substance; dosing was followed by a 14-day observation period.
+In a study summarized in a REACH dossier on Potassium Carbonate, "potash calc." (composition not stated) was evaluated in an acute oral toxicity study using a procedure that was equivalent to that of the now discontinued OECD Guideline $401.^{24}$ Fasted Sprague-Dawley rats (5 males, 5 females) were dosed with the test substance; dosing was followed by a 14-day observation period.
 None of the animals died, and there were no treatment-related clinical signs, necropsy findings, or changes in body weight.
 The LD50 was > 2 g/kg body weight.